mauser001/Eth2Overwatch/README.md

 ### Requirements/Prerequisites:
 + Eth1 node
   + Installed Geth client (I used https://github.com/ethereum/go-ethereum )
-+ Eth2 beacon chain and validator
-  + Setup according to https://prylabs.net/participate (including Validator activation)
++ Eth2 Validator activation @ https://prylabs.net/participate (after you have done the 'Initial Eth2 setup with this tool)
 + .net Core installed on the machine: https://dotnet.microsoft.com/download/dotnet-core/3.1

 Latest compiled win10 version can be found at: